confluentinc/ksql/docs/troubleshoot-ksql.rst

 Verify that new messages are arriving at the source topic
 =========================================================

-The topic is populated if the |kcat| prints messages.
+The topic is populated if the {{ site.kcat }} prints messages.
 However, it may not be receiving *new* messages.
 By default, KSQL reads from the end of a topic.
 A query does not return results if no new messages are being written to the topic.

 To check your query, you can set KSQL to read from the beginning of a topic by assigning the ``auto.offset.reset`` property to ``earliest`` using following statement: